 There is no benchmark age for hair to turn white.
 Hair color is drastically affected by bodily health status, ethnic heritage, diseased conditions, hormones and stress.
 On average, though, white people get white hair in their mid-30s as opposed to Asians whose hair lose its pigment in the late 30s.

-Black people get white hair in mid-40s generally.
-Any hair turning grey way earlier is termed as ‘prematurely grey’ with some background pathology in action or plainly genetics.
+Black American people get white hair in mid-40s generally.
+Any hair turning grey way earlier is termed as ‘prematurely grey hair’ with some background pathology in action or plainly genetics.

 Why hair changes its color to white?